sjohann81/ucx-os/README.md

 ##### dev_close()

-- Close the device and free it.
+- Close the device and free it, releasing exclusive usage (if applicable).

 ##### dev_read()